-Continuous variables were analyzed with independent samples t test, variance analysis with repeated measures, Mann-Whitney U test, the Kruskal-Wallis rank sum test or the Wilcoxon paired rank sum test.
-Categorical variables were analyzed with chi-square analysis, continuity correction 2 test or Fisher’s exact test.
-Statistical analyses were performed with SPSS 14.0 (SPSS Inc, Chicago, IL).
-All tests were two-sided, and a P < 0.05 was considered to be statistically significant.
-With Bonferroni correction adjusting for testing 3 genera, the -threshold 0.0167 (0.05/3) was applied to determine whether the association was significant.
+Continuous variables were analyzed with the independent samples t-test, variance analysis with repeated measures, Mann-Whitney U test, the Kruskal-Wallis rank sum test, or the Wilcoxon paired rank-sum test.
+Categorical variables were analyzed with chi-square analysis, continuity correction 2 test, or Fisher’s exact test.
+Statistical analyses were performed with SPSS 14.0 (SPSS Inc, Chicago, IL, United States).
+All tests were two-sided, and P < 0.05 was considered statistically significant.
+With Bonferroni correction adjusting for testing three genera, the -threshold 0.0167 (0.05/3) was applied to determine whether the association was significant.

 RESULTS